Nokia partners with Vodafone Idea to upgrade IP backhaul network

 As a result, Nokia will deploy advanced IP/MPLS solutions across multiple regions in India.

-According to the telecoms giant’s, the move will enhance network capacity and reliability for both individuals and businesses.
+According to the telecoms giant, the move will enhance network capacity and reliability for both individuals and businesses.

 As part of the deal, Nokia will provide its latest IP/MPLS products, including the 7750 SR and 7250 IXR series, to modernise VIL’s network, in a bid to strengthen its core, aggregation and access layers.